iamrajiv/Nth-Fibonacci/README.md

 **Approach 2: O(n) time | O(n) space**

-Find the runtime implications of solving this problem as is described in Approach 1 and use memoization (caching) to improve the performance of your algorithm.
+Find the runtime implications of solving this problem as is described in Approach 1 and use memoization (caching) to improve the performance of the algorithm.

 **Approach 3: O(n) time | O(1) space**

-To calculate any single Fibonacci number you only need to have the two previous Fibonacci numbers.
-Knowing this, you can implement an iterative algorithm to solve this question, storing only the last two Fibonacci numbers at any given time.
+To calculate any single Fibonacci number only need to have the two previous Fibonacci numbers.
+Knowing this, implement an iterative algorithm to solve this question, storing only the last two Fibonacci numbers at any given time.

 ## License